psweens/VAN-GAN/README.md

 Please get in contact in you have any questions.

 ## References
-If you use this code or data, we kindly ask that you please cite XX.
-Please check fthe following reference for more details:
+If you use this code or data, we kindly ask that you please cite the below:
 > [Segmentation of 3D blood vessel networks using unsupervised deep learning](https://doi.org/10.1101/2023.04.30.538453)<br>
 > Paul W. Sweeney et al.